 For most of the nineteenth century, it was decreed — by fiat — that 15.5 ounces of silver were equal to one ounce of gold.
-According to Congressman Ron Paul and other like-minded monetary theorists, this artificial pegging of silver to gold is what created the depressions and panics of the bi-metallic era.
-To disciples of the Austrian school of economics, a single monetary base — normally gold — must be the basis of money, and the fiat decree of a silver-to-gold ratio is almost as bad as fiat money itself!
+According to Former Congressman Ron Paul and other like-minded monetary theorists, this artificial pegging of gold to silver is what created the depressions and panics of the bi-metallic era.
+To disciples of the Austrian school of economics, a single monetary base — normally gold — must be the basis of money, and the fiat decree of a gold silver ratio is almost as bad as fiat money itself!

-But this 15.5:1 ratio is still with us to this day.
+But the historical average remains at 15.5:1 ratio and is still with us to this day.
 Why is it so persistent?
 Could it be that there is some validity to the historical ratio?
 Since the current ratio is fifty-two ounces of silver for every one ounce of gold, a supply-and-demand driven return to the historical 15.5:1 ratio — or anything near it — would signal a massive bull market in silver, a huge crash in the value of gold, or a little of both.

 Gold and Silver in the Twentieth Century

 The fixed exchange rate between gold and silver had largely been abolished by the start of the twentieth century.
 By 1910, it took 38.28 ounces of silver to buy one ounce of gold.
 By 1930, the silver-to-gold ratio was 63:1.
 Ten years later, it took 98.57 ounces of silver to buy one ounce of gold.
 Then, throughout the fifties and sixties, silver began to appreciate relative to gold, and by 1970, the silver-to-gold ratio was 23:1.
 Shortly thereafter, the price of silver went on a roller-coaster ride as the Hunt Brothers cornered the market, and in the aftermath of that episode, the ratio swung wildly in the other direction, reaching 102:1 by 1990.